dexether/Codeignitor-Exchange/README.md

 * Commit changes every day using git
 * Test code
 * add all changes to the database in database.sql
+* please communicate is you have any questions or ideas.

 ### Database ###